surniaulula/wpsso/readme.txt

 = 3.37.8-dev2 =

 (2016/12/11) Renamed the multisite single-option constants and optimized their checks.
+Added a new SucomUtil::explode_csv() static method.

 = 3.37.7-1 =